 Altamonte Springs Relocation Attorney

 If you are considering relocating, this process can become complex and potentially contentious if the other parent fights against your request.
-At the Law Office of Russell S. Hershkowitz, L.L.C., our Altamonte Springs family law attorney can help ensure the custody arrangement remains legally sound and that you reach an arrangement that is fair and meets your goals.
+At the Law Office of Russell S. Hershkowitz, L.L.C., our Altamonte Springs family law attorney can help ensure your custody arrangement is fair and meets your goals.

 Contact our office today at (407) 753-4111 to schedule a free consultation and learn more about how we can help you.